-With growth stalling, Chipotle Mexican Grill Inc. (CMG) is mulling changes that threaten to turn the burrito chain into what founder Steve Ells said it would never be: another fast-food joint.
+With growth stalling, Chipotle Mexican Grill Inc. (CMG:US) is mulling changes that threaten to turn the burrito chain into what founder Steve Ells said it would never be: another fast-food joint.

 Ells, a classically trained chef, built a cult brand by wowing diners with a tightly edited menu of sustainably sourced food and helped pioneer the “fast casual” category.

 Hewing to that vision is getting harder.
 Last week, the Denver-based company reported profit that trailed analysts’ estimates amid slowing same-store sales growth.
 After the results, Ells suggested strategic changes one might expect from his counterparts at McDonald’s Corp.
 (MCD:US) or Burger King Worldwide Inc. (BKW:US) They include running more commercials that drive traffic rather than celebrate the brand, and possibly adding breakfast items and installing drive-through windows.

 The proposed changes recall what happened when Starbucks Corp.
 (SBUX:US) began brewing bagged coffee instead of grinding beans in front of customers in stores, losing the fresh coffee aroma, said Kevin Lane Keller, a marketing professor at the Tuck School of Business at Dartmouth College in Hanover, New Hampshire.
 Starbucks later returned to grinding.

 “You have to be careful of the death by a thousand cuts, where you’re making a series of decisions that might have little compromises” and aren’t consistent with the brand, said Keller, who has written about Chipotle in a textbook.

 While Chipotle’s new Mexican-themed food might work, Keller said a drive-through gets away from the chain’s signature production-line service, in which counter staff build burritos to customers’ specifications.